 How to Create Budgets for Nonprofit Programs or Departments

-If your nonprofit organization focuses on a single service, you can skip ahead to read about projecting cash flow, but if you’re like many nonprofit organizations, you manage several programs or departments.
-Each of these programs has a budget that must fit within the overall organizational budget.
+If you resemble many nonprofit organizations, you manage several programs or departments.
+Each of these programs has a budget that must fit within the overall budget for your nonprofit organization.

 But each of the three programs also depends on materials and services provided by the people who work on behalf of the entire organization, such as the full-time executive director of your agency, the part-time development director, and the bookkeeper.

-Each of the three after-school programs also uses the agency offices, utilities, telephones, and printed materials.
+Each of the three after-school programs also uses the organization’s offices, utilities, telephones, and printed materials.
 The costs that the various programs share — such as the executive director’s salary, bookkeeping services, rent, and telephone bills — are called indirect costs.
-You can think of these shared costs as the glue that holds the agency together.
+You can think of these shared costs as the glue that holds the nonprofit together.

 When you prepare a program or department budget, you want to include both direct costs and indirect costs.

 Direct costs are pretty straightforward.
 For example, you know what you have to pay your tutors per hour, and you know how many hours they work.
-But indirect costs can be sticky because determining how to divide them accurately among your organization’s activities is difficult.
+But indirect costs can be sticky, and not because they’re the organizational glue.
+They’re sticky to deal with because determining how to divide them accurately among your organization’s activities is difficult.

 |Program||Direct Costs of Each Program|